prashant1k99/compactor/README.md

 - [ ] Encode the tree - we'll need to include this in this in the output file so we can decode it.

 - [ ] Write the encoded tree and text to an output file.

+- [ ] Gloss-up the application using Charm tools